Bitwise-01/Subtl-/README.md

 <br>
 Join the server and tell me how you can help!
 This app is written in Django.<br>
 I am looking for help with the UI.
 Current UI is in HTML, CSS, and JavaScript.<br>
-I would like to have Flutter for the UI and Django-REST-Framework for the API.<br>
+I would like to have Flutter for the UI and Django-REST-Framework for the API.